2021 Review: Citi Secured Mastercard – Is It a Path to Better Credit?

 This isn’t a card to get if you want to enjoy nice rewards or benefits.
 Instead, focus on good financial habits to build or rebuild your credit.
 As you establish a positive credit history you’ll qualify for better cards, with great cash back programs and valuable perks.

-With responsible card use — which basically means always paying on time, and paying the full statement balance whenever possible — you may be given your security deposit back, and offered an upgrade to an unsecured card.
+With responsible card use — which basically means always paying on time, and avoiding maxing out your cards — you may be given your security deposit back, and offered an upgrade to an unsecured card.

 Many credit card companies offer secured cards.
 While most of them are pretty similar, there are also important differences that make some stand out.
 Read a bit about some of those alternatives below.

-How to Apply for the Citi Secured Mastercard
+How Do I Apply for the Citi Secured Mastercard?

-You can apply for this card by clicking the Apply Now button below.
+You can apply now for this card by clicking the link below.
 Citi will check your credit reports with one of the three major credit bureaus.